GMALP/SAT/README.md

 ## other note
 1. Due there are many comparison algorithms, the final running time is relatively long.

 2. We will continue to optimize later.
-If you have any questions, please contact: arvilla@qq.com